sjoertvv/manyTDE/README.md

 # Full catalog describtion

-The keys below are measured in log10; first entry is the median of the posterior, the second, third and the 68% CL interval (lower, upper).
+Mosf of the keys below are measured in log10; first entry is the median of the posterior, the second, third and the 68% CL interval (lower, upper).

 ```
 gal_mass        : galaxy mass from photometry (Msun)
 sigma           : velocity dispersion, from SDSS or literature (km/s)
 plat_lum_exp    : plateau nu*Lnu at nu_kc when using exponential for early-part (erg/s)
 plat_lum_exp_gr : plateau nuLnu at nu_gr when using exponential for early-part (erg/s)
-nu_kc	 		      : rest-frame luminosoty used for mode curves (Hz), except for *_gr
+nu_kc           : rest-frame frequency used for model curves (Hz), except for *_gr
 nu_gr           : "optical" frequency used for plat_lum_exp_gr (6e14 Hz)
 ...
 ```